zoroskr/Chatbot-Vendor-Detector/README.md

 - If no vendor is detected, a message will be shown explaining that no match was found.
 It also includes a disclaimer about the possibility of errors, encouraging manual verification.
 - The CLI is designed to run locally with Node.js.
 You can use the terminal to execute the detection script.
+- The welcome message evaluation requires an OpenAI API key with access to the GPT-4 Vision model.
 - When app is running, you can use the web app on http://localhost:3000 or try the API doing a POST request to http://localhost:3000/api/detect sending a body like this:

 ```json